 Find the tangent of an angle using the tan calculator below.
 Start by entering the angle in degrees or radians.

 How to Find the Tangent of an Angle

-In a right triangle, the tangent of angle α, or tan(α), is the ratio between the angle’s adjacent side and the opposite side.
+In a right triangle, the tangent of angle α, or tan(α), is the ratio between the opposite side of an angle and the adjacent side.

 Tangent is one of the three primary trigonometric functions and is abbreviated tan.

-You might be asking how to find the tangent of an angle?
+You might be curious how to find the tangent of an angle.
 Use the formula below to calculate tan.

 The tangent formula is: